 Note: If your magicJack is plugged into a computer, you might have to use a powered USB hub when using multiple phones in order to generate sufficient power from the USB port.

 If you have a computer with a mic and speakers, you can also use it as a speaker phone the same way you would with a traditional telephone.
 A headset may also be used but is not required.

-magicJack will only provide one line of telephone service.
+Each magicJack device provides only one (1) line of service.